Seasides-india/2022/content/sessions/mobile_appsec_android.md

 <b>Registration Link:</b> https://forms.gle/evMo4RCAi9aECqVs9
 <br>

-Android Pentesting Security Training is a One-Day Hands-On Training to be conducted at Seasides.
+Android Pentesting Training is a One-Day Hands-On Training to be conducted at Seasides.

 The training is carefully crafted for students as well as professionals interested in making a head-start into Android Information Security domain.